oryzajustin/U-of-T-Hackathon/README.md

 # U-of-T-Hackathon
 Hack developed during the 2017 season U of T Hackathon

+##Description
+This hackathon project uses swift and Xcode to create an iPhone game, where the player is a stationary spaceship centered at the bottom of the screen and shoots lasers at incoming asteroids.
+However, to shoot the lasers, the player must blow into their microphone, and use their finger to aim the lasers.

 #todo
 - [X] Created player sprite
 - [X] Spawned meteors of varying sizes and speeds, infinitely